mjpernot/mongo-perf/README.md

 # Classification (U)

 # Description:
-  This program is used to monitor performance on a Mongo database, to include capturing database statistical data and formatting the output of the performance report
+  Used to monitor performance in a Mongo database.
+This includes capturing database statistical data based on a time interval and formatting the output of the performance report to be readable.

 ###  This README file is broken down into the following sections: